 - Injury to bile duct

-As previously mentioned, gallbladder performs the function of storing and concentrating bile.
+As previously mentioned, the gallbladder performs the function of storing and concentrating bile.
 It releases bile in to the small intestine in an orderly manner in response to food intake.
-When gallbladder is removed, this function is lost.
+When the gallbladder is removed, this function is lost.
 The bile from the liver enters the small intestine directly.
 There is no control mechanism to regulate this flow of bile.
-Some amount of bile stay in the upper small intestine till it is involved in the digestion of fat.
-Since there is no regulation of bile flow, most of it flows to the terminal part of small intestine from where it is absorbed.
+Some amount of bile stays in the upper small intestine till it is involved in the digestion of fat.
+Since there is no regulation of bile flow, most of it flows to the terminal part of the small intestine from where it is absorbed.
 But because of overload not all of it is absorbed.
-The bile that is not absorbed reaches the colon where they act on the colon causing diarrhea.
-Diarrhea is one of the most commonly reported complications of removal of gallbladder.
+The bile that is not absorbed reaches the colon, causing diarrhea.
+Diarrhea is one of the most commonly reported complications of removal of the gallbladder.
 It subsides over a period of time.
 But in some individuals it may persist for a longer time.

-There are a few controversial studies which state that persons who undergo gallbladder removal develop cancer of the right colon later.
+There are a few controversial studies which state that persons who undergo gallbladder removal can develop cancer of the right colon later.
 The studies showed that after a period of about 10 years signs of cancer appear on the right colon.
-They attributed this to the presence of the bile acids some of which are toxic which escape absorption in the terminal small intestine.
-But there are other studies which have found no such association.
-So it remains a controversial issue.
+They attributed this to the presence of the bile acids some of which are toxic, which escape absorption in the terminal small intestine.
+But there are other studies which have found no such association, so it remains a controversial issue.

-Postcholecystectomy syndrome refers to the occurrence of symptoms after the removal of gallbladder.
+Postcholecystectomy Syndrome refers to the occurrence of symptoms after the removal of the gallbladder.
 It is seen in as many as 5-40% of those who have their gallbladder removed.
 The symptoms include abdominal pain, upper abdominal discomfort, flatulence and abdominal bloating.
-Most often it is due to stones present in the bile duct which were not removed during the removal of gallbladder.
+Most often it is due to stones present in the bile duct which were not taken care of during the removal of the gallbladder.

-All the above mentioned factors are to be taken in to consideration while planning removal of gallbladder.
-Though these are some of the reasons to avoid gallbladder removal, one should remember that gallbladder removal should be avoided only when there is no clear indication for it as in asymptomatic gallstones.
-But removal of gallbladder should not be avoided when the person gets repeated attacks of pain due to gallstone disease and in case of severe inflammation of gallbladder and large polyps of gallbladder (which leads to cancer).
+All the above mentioned factors are to be taken into consideration while planning he removal of your gallbladder.
+Though these are some of the reasons to avoid gallbladder removal, one should remember that gallbladder removal should be avoided only when there is no clear indication for it, as in asymptomatic gallstones.
+But removal of the gallbladder should not be avoided when the person gets repeated attacks of pain due to gallstone disease and in case of severe inflammation of the gallbladder and large polyps of the gallbladder (which lead to cancer).